Georgina Somerset: Personal life

 Somerset's father was a Freemason and initiated both his sons into the Craft in 1945.
 She rose to become Worshipful Master of her Lodge but resigned from the craft in 1953.
-Having felt female from a young age, Somerset underwent gender confirming surgery in January 1957.
+Having felt female from a young age, Somerset underwent gender-affirming surgery in January 1957.
 She had previously been rejected by the eminent plastic surgeon Sir Harold Gillies, as she had turned up to her appointment in male morning dress.
+He explained “I do not really think you look or could be made to look like a woman.”
 In 1960, after sworn testimony from her doctors, she was given a new birth certificate with her chosen name of Georgina Carol Turtle and her sex as female.

 In June 1962, her engagement to Christopher Somerset, distantly related to the Duke of Beaufort, was announced in the Court and Social page of The Daily Telegraph.
 They married in St Margaret's, Westminster, London, in October 1962.
 This made her the first known woman to marry in a church after officially changing sex.